Don’t be a bird napper!

 Never release a bird with a hook or line attached to it.
 A rusty hook is likely to cause death or, at the very least an extended period of suffering.
 Trailing line is likely to snare the bird and prevent it from feeding.

 What you can do to help protect birds

 - Do not use stainless steel hooks or unattended lines.

 - Do not dump tangled line, cut it into small pieces and dispose of it corectly.

 - Take all your rubbish with you, plastic bags are regular killers of our marine life.

 - Do not feed seabirds, it only encourages them to adopt dangerous scavenging behaviour.

 - Avoid casting in areas where seabirds are feeding.

-- NAR regularly services tackle boxes on the Swan and Canning Rivers where you may safely dispose of your tackle.
+- NAR regularly services fishing bins on the Swan and Canning Rivers where you may safely dispose of your tackle.
 Please call us on 9249 3434 for more information.